 \subsubsection{EasyBand}

-As countries gradually reopen the jobs and marketplaces after the lock-down, EasyBand is one of the best IoT approaches that make sure people are practicing social distancing.
-This wearable device using the Internet of Medical Things (IoMT) is used by sensing and capturing data from other devices.
-EasyBand\cite{Tripathy2020} works within a specific radius and shows potential danger by its LED lights.
-These bands vary from person to person depending on how close they got to other people.
-For instance, if someone with a red light gets close to someone else less than 4 meters, the second person’s EasyBand starts beeping to alert about the chance of contamination so that its user can stay away.
-This device is also much better than smartphones because 1.
-There is no need for smartphone operation.
-2. It is useful as a road pass for detecting suspected cases as they leave the city.
-3. It is much cheaper than smartphones.
-4. It gives people more safety and peace.
-Fig. \ref{image:easyband} represents the process of the workflow of this wearable.
-A similar real-time example for this device is the use of Pact wristband\cite{PactWristband2020}(see Fig. \ref{image:pactwristband}), which alerts at the of close contact by vibrator and buzzer.
+As countries gradually reopen jobs and marketplaces after the lockdown, EasyBand \cite{tripathy2020easyband} is one of the most effective IoT devices to make sure people are practicing social distancing.
+This wearable device, which is integrated with the Internet of Medical Things (IoMT), is sensing and capturing data from other devices.
+EasyBand works within a specific radius and shows potential risk by its LED lights if people are very close to each other.
+For instance, if someone wearing an Easyband gets close to another person within 4 meters, the band will start beeping to alert both and remind them to keep the distance from each other.
+This device has shown better results compared to smartphone apps, and it can be used without any mobile devices.
+Additionally, it is a cost-effective device that gives people a greater sense of safety and peace of mind.
+Fig. \ref{image:easyband} represents the workflow of this wearable.
+A similar example for this device is Pact wristband\cite{PactWristband2020}(see Fig. \ref{image:pactwristband}), which alerts the closeness of people using a vibrator and buzzer.

-Moreover, the combination of smartphone applications and wearables have been used in Hong Kong where the StayHomeSafe application\cite{HongKong2020} and a wristband work together in order to make sure that new arrivals at the airport will will be self-quarantine for a period of time using application and wristband\cite{kupper2011geofencing}.